Table of Contents

 python

-, on some systems.)
+(Or python3, on some systems.)

 Now you have a Python Shell in front of you.
 It is great for executing short commands and trying out a few things.
 For now, let's just verify that martypy was installed correctly.